Maxi-F/Open-Weather-app/README.md

 node app -d "Buenos Aires, Argentina"
 ```

-This app was made possible by this course: https://www.udemy.com/node-de-cero-a-experto/
+This app was made possible thanks to this course: https://www.udemy.com/node-de-cero-a-experto/